-Impact: Recognising that beneficial owner investment guidelines are a major driving force behind the assets received as collateral, beneficial owners may wish to review how equity collateral would work within their securities lending programmes.
+Impact: Recognizing that beneficial owner investment guidelines are a major driving force behind the assets received as collateral, beneficial owners may wish to review how equity collateral would work within their securities lending programs.

 There are industry resources available that map the various regulations along the trade cycle.
 This mapping can help market participants prepare in terms of operations, technology and reporting.

 Thank you to our Buy-Side Forum participants for sharing their insights and helping us all to gain a better understanding of collateral management and securities lending in today’s market.